jeanpommier/training_gists/Idgeo/webmapping/1_Premier_contact_avec_OpenLayers/I_Premier_contact_avec_OpenLayers.md

 **WebMapping training gists**

 Contains all code blocks provided in the PDF.
-PDF code blocks are deign to be read, while those, here, can safely be copy-pasted.
+PDF code blocks are designed to be read, while those, here, can safely be copy-pasted.

 # Partie 1: premier contact avec OpenLayers
 ## Chapitre 1: afficher des données